gcanti/fp-ts/docs/modules/Sync.ts.md

 type `A` and **never fails**.

 If you want to represent a synchronous computation that may fail, please see `SyncResult`.
-If you want to represent a synchronous computation that may yield nothing, please see `IOOption`.
+If you want to represent a synchronous computation that may yield nothing, please see `SyncOption`.

 Added in v3.0.0